International Relations

 • CAS IR 495: Internship in International Relations and Regional Studies

-Undergraduate Prerequisites: successful completion of the application process and acceptance into a n internship. - This course complements an internship opportunity outside of Boston University.
-Provides a framework for understanding the relationship between academic studies, pre-professional development, and work experiences.
-Emphasizes the link between academic and career goals.
-Course is repeatable for credit for a maximum total of 4 credits, of which only 2 can be counted toward the major.
+Undergraduate Prerequisites: successful completion of the application and acceptance into an internship.
+This course complements an internship opportunity outside of Boston University and provides a framework for understanding the relationship between academic studies, pre-professional development, and work experiences.
+Course is repeatable for credit for a maximum total of 4 units, of which only 2 can be counted toward the major.

 • CAS IR 500: Topics in International Relations